PlanTL-GOB-ES/SPACCC_SPLIT/README.md

 ## Introduction

-This repository contains the sentence splitting annotations in the Spanish Clinical Case Corpus that have been carried out by means of the Spanish Clinical Case Corpus Part-of-Specch Tagger based on FreeLing3.1 (SPACCC_POS-TAGGER, https://github.com/PlanTL/SPACCC_POS-TAGGER).
+This repository contains the sentence splitting annotations in the Spanish Clinical Case Corpus that have been carried out by means of the Spanish Clinical Case Corpus Part-of-Speech Tagger based on FreeLing3.1 (SPACCC_POS-TAGGER, https://github.com/PlanTL/SPACCC_POS-TAGGER).